 These pants do an effective job of shedding water, at least while the DWR coating holds up.
-They don't offer nearly the level of beading and shedding that we saw with the Arc'teryx Lefroy but noted that they did significantly better than the Prana Brion or the Mountain Hardwear Men's Hardwear AP Pant.
+They don't offer nearly the level of beading and shedding that we saw with other models but noted that they still perform admirably.

 With a spritz that simulated a drizzle, the water effectively beaded up and fell off the front of these pants.
 In a full-on downpour, water soaks into the outside layer of nylon, so our legs got wet.
 On the plus side, when the clouds part, their thin fabric dries out very quickly.

 These pants have just a few simple features, but they all function quite well.
 There are five pockets overall — two partially mesh-lined front hand pockets, as well as a side pocket on the outside of the right thigh that includes a horizontal zippered opening.
 We found that the front pockets were adequately deep, and appreciate the subtle but thoughtful angle of the thigh pocket zipper, which makes it easier to open and close with one hand.

 On the back, these pants have two open pockets with no zippers.
 We didn't mind not being able to close the rear pockets in the backcountry — we found that we rarely used them and when we did it was to temporarily hold a bandana or some small object to free up our hands.
 However, wearing them around town, we would like to be able to close them for peace of mind when walking around with a wallet.